hpcleuven/VscDocumentation/source/leuven/slurm-accounting.rst

 Slurm Accounting
 ========================

-:ref:`wICE <wice_t2_leuven>` cluster uses Slurm Account Manager for credits accounting purpose.
-We developed so called SAM-commands to mimic the behavior of previously used MAM (moab account manager).
-From the user point of view it should be enough to change ``mam`` phrase in the accounting command into ``sam``.
+The :ref:`wICE <wice_t2_leuven>` cluster uses the Slurm Account Manager (SAM) for credit accounting.
+We developed so called SAM-commands to mimic the behavior of previously used MAM-commands (from the MOAB account manager).
+From the user point of view it should mostly be enough to change the prefix ``mam`` in the accounting command into ``sam``.

 The accounting system is very similar to a regular bank.
 Individual users have accounts that will be charged for the jobs they run.
 However, the number of credits on such accounts is fairly small, so research projects will typically have one or more project accounts associated with them.
 Users that are project members can have their project-related jobs charged to such a project account.
 In this how-to,